Zenyk-L/Java-Advanced-Project/README.md

 # Java-Advanced-Project
-This educational project with periodicals domain.
+This educational project with university model.
 The student will have opportunity to enter his data.
 Admin will approve registration and system will count point and determine who is accepted.